 Anyone seeking to undertake new construction in D.C. or to make repairs, alterations, or additions to existing buildings should consult with the Department of Consumer and Regulatory Affairs (DCRA) to determine whether the proposed project conforms to the applicable zoning requirements.
 If the proposed project conflicts with the 2016 Zoning Regulations or the Zoning Map, the Zoning Administrator (who is part of DCRA and has the authority to interpret and administer the Zoning Regulations as adopted by the Zoning Commission), will determine the required zoning relief.
 The person or organization may at that time: (1) modify the proposed project to conform to the Zoning Regulations and the Zoning Map; (2) appeal the Zoning Administrator's decision (with cause) to the Board of Zoning Adjustment; or (3) apply for relief from the Board of Zoning Adjustment (BZA) or the Zoning Commission (ZC).
 The Office of Zoning's Zoning 101 offers an excellent overview of the entire process.

-Since September 2017, two special exception relief requests for Burleith properties (see below) have been filed with the Board of Zoning Adjustment.
+Since September 2017, the following special exception relief requests for Burleith properties have been filed with the BZA.
+(No variance requests have been filed to date.)
 All related documents (exhibits) are filed under the Interactive Zoning Information System (IZIS) system, which allows online case filing, viewing, processing, and management of BZA and ZC cases.
 Enter the IZIS case number and click on "View Full Log" after the page loads.
 (Note that there may be more than one page of exhibits.)

 A BCA board member monitors the Weekly Zoning Cases Report, which lists the cases submitted to the BZA (special exception) and ZC (variance) during the previous week.
-When cases for Burleith properties are filed, the BCA emails BCA members and the Yahoo listserv so that anyone wishing to express a view, in support or opposition, to ANC-2E, BZA (special exception), or ZC (variance) can do so at the appropriate time.
-The BCA will also monitor the ANC 2E agendas and ZC/BZA calendar and email the membership and listserv when these requests are scheduled for public discussion (ANC-2E at Georgetown Visitation, 1524 35th Street NW) and a public hearing (ZC/BZA at 441 4th Street NW, Room 220 South).
+The BCA emails BCA members and the Yahoo listserv when cases for Burleith properties are filed so that anyone wishing to express a view, in support or opposition, to ANC 2E, BZA (special exception), or ZC (variance) can do so at the appropriate time.
+The BCA also monitors the ANC 2E agendas and ZC/BZA calendar and emails the membership and listserv when these requests are scheduled for public discussion (ANC 2E at Georgetown Visitation, 1524 35th Street NW) and a public hearing (ZC/BZA at 441 4th Street NW, Room 220 South).

 Comments to the ANC should be emailed to ANC 2E commissioner Ed Solomon (email@example.com) and the general ANC email 2E@anc.dc.gov).
 Send comments on special exceptions to firstname.lastname@example.org and on variances to email@example.com.